 A drive through the Peachtree community shows scenic mountain vistas combines with areas of activities, The community has a busy commerce section that includes discount stores, produce stands, farmlands, a veterinary clinic, doctors' offices, and a restaurant.

-The community also is home Tri-County Community College, Erlanger Murphy Medical Center (new name now is Erlanger Western Carolina Hospital) and Moog Inc., one of few manufacturers left in the county, has a facility on U.S 64 East Alternate.
+The community also is home to Tri-County Community College, Erlanger Murphy Medical Center (new name now is Erlanger Western Carolina Hospital), and Moog Inc., one of few manufacturers left in the county, has a facility on U.S 64 East Alternate.